YamamotoDesu/Walkthrough-Screens-Swift/README.md

 extension WalkthroughPageViewController: UIPageViewControllerDelegate {

-    // check if the transition is completed and find out the current page index func pageViewController(_ pageViewController: UIPageViewController, didFinishAnimating finished: Bool, previousViewControllers: [UIViewController], transitionCompleted completed: Bool) {
+    // check if the transition is completed and find out the current page index(PageSwiped) func pageViewController(_ pageViewController: UIPageViewController, didFinishAnimating finished: Bool, previousViewControllers: [UIViewController], transitionCompleted completed: Bool) {
         if completed {
             if let contentViewController = pageViewController.viewControllers?.first as?
 WalkthroughContentViewController {